The official blog of the Lung Institute.

 Regardless of your diagnosis, we always recommend quitting smoking first as the first step to better health, the second is often to address your general health through simple diet and exercise.

 Through these behavioral changes, it’s possible to greatly affect the pronouncement of symptoms within those with COPD, Pulmonary Fibrosis, Emphysema and ILD.
-However, when lifestyle changes fail to improve your quality of life in the way that you may expect, it may be time to consider stem cell therapy.
-Rather than addressing the symptoms of lung disease, stem cell therapy may directly affect disease progression and may improve quality of life.
+However, when lifestyle changes fail to improve your quality of life in the way that you may expect, it may be time to consider cellular therapy.
+Rather than addressing the symptoms of lung disease, cellular therapy may directly affect disease progression and may improve quality of life.

 Interested in our article on Diseases of the Lungs: Could It Be Chronic Lung Disease?
 Share your thoughts and comments below.